EruditeStranger/Music_Rec/README.md

 # Music_Rec
-A music recommendation system based on several datasets and several filtering techniques
+A barebones KNN/TF-IDF vectorization based music recommendation system that I'm primarily using to test the best hosting method